 Condo Inspection (Purchase)

-At Access Home Inspection Services Inc. we complete a visual external examination of other units and common areas.
+At Access Home Inspection Services Inc. we complete a visual external examination of other units and accessible common areas.
 Providing you with an independent opinion to either back up or contradict the condominium documents.

 Is it noted in the condo documents that the parking lot needs to be redone?
 That all the roofs are within 5 years of end of life?
 These are important questions!